TypeTopology

 work with it.
 In particular, we restrict ourselves to safe

-* Some functions, and theorems, and definitions need HoTT/UF
+* Some functions, theorems, and definitions need HoTT/UF

-or choice and global choice.
+as excluded middle, or choice or global choice.
 One example is

 Cantor-Schröder-Bernstein for arbitrary (homotopy) types, which